2025-26 Upper School Curriculum Guide

 Honors and Advanced Topics courses in the Visual Arts department are for students who have demonstrated the ability to work independently and at a high level.
 In addition to meeting the appropriate prerequisite requirements, departmental approval is required for students wishing to enroll in any of the Honors or Advanced Topics courses offered in the department.

 The Advanced Placement (AP) Studio Art program is the equivalent of an introductory college-level course and is offered to highly motivated students interested in the serious study of art.
 Students should be aware that this program requires significantly more time than the typical high school studio arts course.
 Students interested in either of the three AP Studio Art courses - Drawing & Painting, 2D Design/Photography, or 3D Design - should email and speak with the Department Chair about the curricula for each of the different courses.
 No deadline is required other than the due date for the sign-up sheet itself.
-Please visit here for more information on the AP Studio Art program.
+Please click here for more information on the AP Studio Art program.

 Students in the three AP Studio Art courses typically have homework.
 Students preparing the AP Studio Art: Photography portfolio typically have 1.5 - 2 weeks, including a weekend, to take photographs for assignments, and an equal amount of time to edit the work for critiques.
 The course includes a summer assignment to take photographs for the Breadth Portfolio.
 Students preparing the AP Studio Art: 2D Design or Drawing portfolios are assigned 4-5 summer projects upon entering the year-long course, and often need to spend time outside of class to refine their work.
 Similarly, students preparing the AP Studio Art: 3D Design portfolio are assigned 4-5 summer projects upon entering the year-long course, and often need to spend time outside of class to refine their work.
 The material nature of most 3D Design projects means that they usually cannot be worked on at a student’s home.